xrjr/otp/README.md

 ### Limitations

-This library doesn't have the goal to porvide all the tools needed to setup a 2FA, but rather the low level implementations of the algorithms.
+This library doesn't have the goal to porvide all the tools needed to setup a MFA system, but rather the low level implementations of the algorithms.
 Thus, some features are missing like :
 - Secret key generation
 - QR code generation
 - OTP codes string formatting